itsshuchimehta/Pawfect-Match/README.md

 ## 🌐 Browser Compatibility
 If you encounter authentication issues, please ensure that cross-site tracking is not being blocked.
 Go to Browser's Settings > Privacy & Security and disable “Prevent Cross-Site Tracking.”

+## License

+Copyright (c) 2025 Shuchi Mehta.
+All rights reserved.

+This code is provided for viewing and reference purposes only.
+No permission is granted for modification or redistribution.